1EgoPingvina1/1EgoPingvina1/README.md

 Projects 📈
 💕 DatingApp: Dating Web App Built with .NET 6 and Angular 14 and SignalR
-🛒 E-commerce store: An online store built with .NET 6 and Angular 14 and Stripe
+🛒 E-commerce store: An online store built with .NET 6 and Angular 14 and Stripe 🌤 Weather app: An online service for checking weather outside with HTML,JS,CSS and openAPI

 Contacts 🤙
 Email: sinkov407@gmail.com